firefrost91/SimpliSmart-backend-assessment/README.md

 - **Hypervisor-like functionality**: Manage deployments, clusters and resources.
 - **PostgreSQL for data storage**: Scalable and reliable relational database for storing configurations and metadata.
 - **RabbitMQ for messaging**: Efficient communication between services for resource allocation and monitoring.
-- **Used JWT for authentication**: Secure authentication is established using JWTs to hit the protected APIs.
+- **JWT Authentication**: Secure authentication using JWT to access protected APIs.
 - **FastAPI for high performance**: Built with FastAPI to ensure low-latency API responses and async processing.

 ## Architecture